 - sharjah uae

-Ed. note: We'd prefer that people not ask for specific brand recommendations because it so often leads to phony testimonials from people with vested interests, pretending to be satisfied customers.
-Please appreciate what we've learned from 19 years of running the site -- if you provide an opportunity for commercial benefit from postings, few can resist, and we're soon drowning in spam :-)
+Ed. note: Please don't ask for specific brand recommendations; it often leads to phony testimonials from people with vested interests, pretending to be satisfied customers.
+Please appreciate what we've learned from 19 years of running the site -- if you provide an opportunity for free commercial benefit from postings, few can resist, and we're soon drowning in spam :-)